 Note that gray water can’t stand more than a few hours on its own without starting to develop bacteria, so if you haven’t used it all by the end of the day then flush it down the toilet at night.
 It could save you some precious gallons here and there and every drop counts.

-For more information on living the Zero Waste lifestyle, visit Béa’s blog or get her book.
+For more information on living the Zero Waste lifestyle, visit Béa’s website or get her book.

 Proficiency Model N7716